Table of contents

 Seriously, don’t even consider this one, unless you’re a blogger.

-In that case, you might be able to get by with that kind of limitations.
+In that case, you might be able to get by with those kinds of limitations if you’re not a travel or food blogger that relies on pictures.

-The Mini plan at $5.95/month is somewhat better.
-At least you’re getting a free domain out of it.
+The Mini plan at $7.50/month is somewhat better.
+Apart from getting a free domain, this plan also includes:

 This is a relatively solid offer but again — those bandwidth and storage limits are really problematic.

-This is the first plan that allows you to run an online store, create a multilingual site, and onboard members.
+The Standard Webnode plan for $12.90/month allows you to run an online store, create a multilingual site, and onboard members.

-Additionally, I’m not a fan of the fact that you can’t integrate Google Analytics in earlier plans.
+Additionally, we're not a fan of the fact that you can’t integrate Google Analytics in earlier plans.

 You can really tell that Webnode was primarily made for bloggers because it offers AdSense integration.

-AdSense is Google’s platform for monetizing your blog through displaying ads on your website.
+AdSense is Google’s platform for monetizing your blog by displaying ads on your website.

-It’s still one of the best ways for bloggers to turn their blogs into online businesses, so the integration is a nice touch.
+It’s still one of the best ways for bloggers to monetize their blogs, so the integration is a nice touch.

-Finally, the Profi plan is the most powerful plan at $19.95/month.
+Finally, the Profi plan is Webnode’s most powerful plan at $22.90/month.

 But is it worth it?